unifyai/orchestra/PubSub.md

 future.result()
 ```

-To consume the data, the script will define a SubscriberClient and connect to a subscription to pull messages from.
+To consume data, the script needs to define a SubscriberClient and connect to a subscription.
 Dealing with interrumptions correctly requires some additional code, [this file](./pubsub_2_clickhouse/main.py) is a good example on how to integrate a subscriber in a Python file.
 Given that most application-specific code is inside the corresponding callback, this file can be used as a template.

-Keep in mind that this file (only the subscriber) needs to proactively pull the topic for requests, and therefore won't receive any (push) request.
-Therefore, something like this needs to be deployed as a always-on VM and not as a serverless/reactive service such as Cloud-Run.
+Keep in mind that this file (only the subscriber) needs to proactively pull the topic for requests and won't receive any (push) request.
+Therefore, something like this needs to be deployed as an always-on VM and not as a serverless/reactive service such as the ones running on Cloud-Run.